rust-lang/rfcs/text/0000-pi-types.md

 structure), and thus it is possible to check, in this language, that `a ⇒ b` relatively quickly (`O(n)`).

-More rules can be added in the future (e.g., reflexive equality, common true statements, etc.).
+More rules can be added in the future.
 It is however important to preserve the "sequential property" (that is, each step is a reduction, not an expansion), allowing one to check the implication in linear time.

 This is done under type unification.
 Thus, we only need to check the bounds at the top level.

+#### (Optional extension:) "Exit-point" identities

+These are simply identities which always holds.
+Whenever the compiler reach one of these in the `where` clause unfolding, it returns "True":

+    LeqReflexive:
+        f(x) <= f(x)
+    GeqReflexive:
+        f(x) >= f(x)
+    EqReflexive:
+        f(x) = f(x)

 #### An example